tinkeros/USB2PS2/README.md

 The PI captues keyboard/mouse events from attached USB devices and sends them to the Arduino over the UART.
 You might be able to make this work by connecting just 2 wires between the Arduino and PI.
 The PS/2 ports are connected to data/clock pins you choose on the Arduino and two ground pins.
 More details on the connection setup can be found below.
 If everything is connected right after the Arduino is powered up and the PI is fully booted it should just work and automatically start relaying USB keyboard/mouse events to the Arduino which will convert them to PS/2.
 PI zeros are slow and it took mine about 2 minutes to fully be up and ready the first time (due to the need to resize the filesystem and reboot).

 ### Supply notes:
-- You can get away no female PS/2 ports and with just one male to male PS/2 cable if it is long enough and you cut it in half and connect/solder the wires directly to the Arduino.
+- You can get away with no female PS/2 ports and with just one male to male PS/2 cable if it is long enough and you cut it in half and connect/solder the wires directly to the Arduino.
 - You might be able to get away with just connecting the PI TX pin to the Arduino RX pin or use a simple resister/transistor based circuit to convert the logic level instead of using a level converter.
 - There are Arduino Uno clones which provide additional headers you can use to solder components onto easily.
 Here is an <a href="https://github.com/tinkeros/USB2PS2/raw/master/images/ArduinoClone.jpg">example</a> of one such board I bought cheap off AliExpress.